A Survey: Spatiotemporal Consistency in Video Generation: Generation Models

-According to the previous description, video data can be regarded as a sequence of frames.
-Based on the mathematical definition of autoregressive models, the generation of the current frame is conditioned on the preceding frames.~\cite{hong2022cogvideo,xiong2024autoregressive}.
+Autoregressive model is a classic generation model that employs the Maximum Likelihood Estimation method (MLE)~\cite{vaswaniAttentionAllYou2017a,dosovitskiy2020image}.
+According to the previous description, if video frames or local spatiotemporal patches are regarded as a spatiotemporal units, based on the mathematical principles of autoregressive models, it will generate the current frame conditioned on preceding frames at the frame level, while generating the current patch conditioned on previous ones at the patch level, thereby achieving video generation~\cite{hong2022cogvideo,xiong2024autoregressive}.
+The formulation is listed below.

-where $p(x_i \vert x_0,x_1,x_2,…,x_{i-1};\theta)$ represents the conditional probability of generating the current frame based on the previous frames, and $\theta$ denotes the model parameters.
-The optimization objective is to minimize the negative log-likelihood (NLL) loss, which is given as:

-The autoregressive model~\cite{hong2022cogvideo,wu2022nuwaa,li2024survey,xiong2024autoregressive} ensures that generating each frame with high quality, while also captures the dependencies between frames, thus maintaining the spatiotemporal consistency of the generated video.
+Autoregressive models~\cite{zhou2024survey,wu2022nuwaa,li2024survey} possess inherent advantages in video generation due to their innate ability to model sequences.
+They treat video generation as an incremental prediction process, referencing the previously generated sequence when producing the current unit.
+This model naturally captures temporal dependencies and maintains chronological consistency.
+Simultaneously, the incremental generation mechanism ensures the fundamental quality of each unit.
+Consequently, autoregressive models can address spatial and temporal consistency, enabling high-quality video generation with natural sequencing.